• Skip to primary navigation

 two bowls of taco soup with tomatoes

-Taco soup with black beans is an easy one pot meal that is quick to throw together.
+Our taco soup is an easy one pot meal that is quick to throw together.
 This simple recipe uses ground beef, beans, corn and tomatoes to make a comfort food soup that’s perfect for weeknight meals.
 Learn how to make this soup on the stove top.
 Garnish with corn tortilla chips, sour cream, and sliced jalapenos.
-This will be quickly be a family favorite.
+This will quickly be a family favorite.

 Print Pin FavoriteSaved!
 Rate